vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

         "python3 visual_odometry/main.py"
    in the terminal openend inside the root folder.
 ```
+**Note:** Step 2 will download the trained weights from the [GDrive link](https://drive.google.com/drive/folders/10Doj-bx6GhHnLNcPu3heIxltRcGA1AW6?usp=share_link) and place it in "visual_odometry/files/Model_weights" location.
+If any error occurs, do this step manually by downloading from the [GDrive link](https://drive.google.com/drive/folders/10Doj-bx6GhHnLNcPu3heIxltRcGA1AW6?usp=share_link) .

 ### Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.